boazblake/algebraic-fx/README.md

 - Rich component ecosystems and idiomatic patterns for those frameworks

-Use Algebraic-js when architecture clarity and explicit effects are your primary goals.
+Use Algebraic-fx when architecture clarity and explicit effects are your primary goals.

 ---